suellab/suellab.github.io/_pages/people.md

 ### Andra Robinson
 Current: RBC Life Sciences

-### Mark Kittisopikul
+### Mark Kittisopikul, Ph.D
 Current: Postdoctoral researcher in the lab of Robert D. Goldman, Northwestern University

-### Renske Van Raaphorst
-Current: Ph.D Student at the Veening lab, University of Lausanne

-### Carla Vidal
-Current: Pontificial Catholic University of Chile

 ### Anna Kuchina, Ph.D
 Current: Postdoctoral researcher at the Seelig Lab, University of Washington

-### Melissa Anderson, Ph.D

-### Luise Kleine-Borgmann, Ph.D
+## Staff
+### My Pham (Doug)
+Current: Student at the Skaggs School of Pharmacy, University of Colorado

+### San Ly
-Current: Postdoctoral researcher at the Skupin lab, University of Luxembourg
+Current: Student at the Daniel K. Inouye College of Pharmacy, University of Hawaiʻi at Hilo

+### Tolga Çagatay, Ph.D
+Current: Instructor in the lab of Yuh Min Chook, UT Southwestern

 ### Alma Alvarado
 Current: Teacher at Dallas ISD